 The device combines a huge screen, balanced connection, and a full Android OS with upsampling to DSD; something you cannot find on phones nor any similar-priced DAP in the market.
 This is what makes it special being not just a multimedia player but a functional backup device comparable to phones or even better.

-In this review, we will walk you through functions and possibilities the M11 offers and test whether this fancy device matches our expectation on sound and technical performance!
+In this review, we will walk you through functions and possibilities the M11 offers and test whether this fancy device matches our expectations on sound and technical performance!

 The build is similar to X5iii, sleek and solid machining with a golden knob on the left.
 The longer screen ratio makes it feels much cooler and it feels quite beefy on the hand, the right size and weight for good grip and a premium feel.

-On the top, you will find the power button with a blue LED rim, a signature design of FiiO’s similar to the K3 and the older X5iii.
-A similar volume knob and control layout like the X5iii and the X7ii can be found on the side as well.
+On the top, you will find the power button with a blue LED rim, a signature design of FiiO’s similar to the K3, and the older X5iii.
+A similar volume knob and control layouts like the X5iii and the X7ii can be found on the side as well.
 The click on the button has clean feedback and everything looks durable.
-You don’t need to worry about buttons accuracy with the preinstalled soft case.
+You don’t need to worry about button accuracy with the preinstalled soft case.